-• Symmetrical (same joints or muscles on either side of your body) muscle pain and stiffness are more common in the upper arms, shoulders, neck, buttocks, and thighs.
+• Symmetric (same joints or muscles on either side of your body) pain and stiffness, notably in upper arms, neck, shoulders, buttocks, and thighs.

 • Fatigue.